If you’re in need of quick cash, a payday loan might be a solution

 This guide will help you determine if a payday loan is the best option for you.

-- Loan Term: Varies by state
+- Loan Amount: Varies by state

-- Turnaround Time: 1–2 business days
+- Turnaround Time: As soon as 1 business day

-- Confidential and secure!
+- Confidential and secure

 Consider these lenders for a short-term loan in South Carolina

 Check the websites of any providers you’re interested in to confirm they operate in South Carolina.

 How can I qualify for a payday loan?

 All lenders will require that you have a regular source of income, be a US citizen or permanent resident and be at least 18 years old.
 If you meet these basic qualifications, you can start the application process.